The urge to volunteer has a funny way of striking just as we’re about to carve the turkey, head to the mall or trim the tree.

 25. Girls on the Run

-This organization encourages healthful living and positive goals for girls in grades three to eight through running, and volunteers are its coaches.
-Over the course of a season, coaches lead girls through one-hour practices twice a week; meets begin in mid-September and end with a 5K on Dec.
-4. Other once-a-week positions are available, too, and running experience isn’t necessary.
-A training session is required. www.gotrdc.org.
-E-mail email@example.com.
-443-223-3356.
+This organization encourages healthful living and positive goals for elementary school and middle school-age girls through running, and volunteers are their coaches.
+Over the course of a season, coaches lead girls through two practices a week for a weekly time commitment of approximately four hours; the 10-week course ends with a 5K.
+Other volunteer positions are available, too, and running experience isn’t necessary.
+A training session is required.
+202-607-2288.